larswaechter/schlaumeier/README.md

 **TIP**: You can find them easily by enabling [Pointer Location](https://developer.android.com/studio/debug/dev-options#input) in your phone's developer options.

-Assuming the following screenshot:
+Assuming the following scenario:

 <img src="./examples/screen.jpg" height="600">

-In this example, the pixel slice for answer A ranges vertically from `1465` to `1775` and horizontally from `65` to `515`.
-So the cropped image for answer A looks like this:
+In this example, the pixel slice for answer A ranges vertically from `y_1=1465` to `y_2=1775` and horizontally from `x_1=65` to `x_2=515`.
+So the image for answer A, cropped based on these coordinates, looks like this:

 <img src="./examples/answ_A.jpg" height="150">

-The green rectangle marks the text in the image.
+The green rectangle marks the text on the image recognized by Terrasect.
 Make sure that there's no border left when cropping the image.
 Otherwise, you might get some problems when recognizing the text snippets.
 See more examples [here](https://github.com/larswaechter/quizmaster/tree/main/examples).

 For the next steps, make sure your phone is **connected via USB**.
 You have to allow the USB debugging connection on your phone when running the script for the first time.
 You can run _schlaumeier_ either with Docker or natively.